MGTheTrain/gitops-poc/README.md

 ## Features

-- [x] AKS or EKS deployment trough terraform cli tool and HCL files.
+- [x] AKS deployment trough terraform cli tool and HCL files.
+- [ ] EKS deployment trough terraform cli tool and HCL files.
 - [x] ArgoCD or Flux installations on deployed k8s cluster
 - [x] CD wofklow for on demand deployments of an Azure Storage Account Container (**For storing terraform state files**)
 - [x] CD wofklow for on demand deployments of k8s clusters (Options: AKS or EKS) and installation of GitOps tools (Options: ArgoCD or Flux) or destruction of k8s clusters trough Github `workflow_dispatch` trigger (**Requires an Azure Storage Account Container**)